JKells99/finalprepsummer2025/README.md

 # Final Prep Summer 2025

-This project is a Java-based application designed for user management with role-based access control.
-It features two main user roles: Commander and Chief.
-The application uses a PostgreSQL database for storing user information, including securely hashed passwords (BCrypt).
+This project is a Java-based user management application with role-based access control.
+It features a console menu for user authentication and registration, supporting two main roles: Commander and Chief.
+User data is stored in a PostgreSQL database, with passwords securely hashed using BCrypt.

 ## Project Structure

 - **src/main/java/**
-  - `UserMain.java`: Main entry point for the application.
+  - `UserMain.java`: Entry point.
+Provides a console menu for login, registration, and role-based actions.
   - `database/DatabaseConnection.java`: Handles database connectivity.
   - `logger/CustomLogger.java`: Custom logging utility.
   - `user/`